Colour Analysis

 Cost and payment

 Introductory price of NZ $150 (approximately US $86, depending on exchange rates).
-This is considerably lower than what many are charging, yet still needing to compensate for Xanthe's time and expertise.

 Payment is required before analysis via PayPal (a PayPal account is not required).
 New Zealand clients have the option to pay via bank transfer.